Devolved-AI/Argochain/README.md

    cargo run --release --dev

 Explore More:
 Visit our documentation for detailed information on SDK capabilities, examples, and more.
-Join the ArgoChain developer community and start building the future of blockchain technology today!# argochain-sdk
+Join the ArgoChain developer community and start building the future of blockchain technology today!